Links2Wellbeing - OACAO

-Check out our video to learn about the positive impacts of the Links2Wellbeing project through the voices of healthcare providers, staff, volunteers, and participants at Seniors Active Living Centres across Ontario!
+Check out our project video to hear the voices of healthcare providers, staff, volunteers, and participants at Seniors Active Living Centres across Ontario!

 What is Links2Wellbeing?

-Links2Wellbeing (L2W): Social Prescribing for Older Adults aims to transform the way healthcare providers link older adults in Ontario to social and recreational opportunities.
+Links2Wellbeing (L2W) is transforming the way healthcare providers link older adults in Ontario to social and recreational opportunities.
 Bringing together the social and medical models of health and wellness, L2W enables family physicians, nurse practitioners, and other allied health providers such as social workers, community paramedics, and pharmacists to refer socially isolated older adults to community programs using the familiar and trusted process of writing a prescription.

 Links2Wellbeing is delivered by OACAO in partnership with the Alliance for Healthier Communities—a vibrant network of community-governed, team-based primary healthcare organizations dedicated to supporting people across the province who are facing the highest barriers to health and well-being.